kayrus/elk-kubernetes/README.md

 This repo already contains fluentd configuration example which works in most cases.
 It contains log modification examples, Java backtrace multiline logs processing, log parsing examples, [Kubernetes events processing](#forward-kubernetes-events-into-kibanaelasticsearch) and more.

-Kibana deployment has built-in [Sentinl](https://github.com/elasticfence/sentinl) plugin which allows to generate notifications on logs anomalies.
+Kibana deployment has built-in [Sentinl](https://github.com/elasticfence/sentinl) plugin (**it works only with Kibana 2.4.x**) which allows to generate notifications on logs anomalies.
 See [watcher example](sentinl_watchers) (should be stored at https://kibana.example.com/app/sentinl).

 ## Assumptions

 ### Namespace

-This example uses `monitoring` namespace for Elasticsearch 2.x and `es5` for Elasticsearch 5.x.
+This example uses `monitoring` namespace for Elasticsearch 2.x and 5.x.
 If you wish to use your own namespace, just export `NAMESPACE=mynamespace` environment variable.

 ### Insecure Elasticsearch connections